Introduction

 The image below shows an extremely basic OU setup.
 This is just to give you an idea, all of our customers' configurations exceed this example setup exponentially.

-First off, we start with our brand name.
-Our company is called Docs Incorporated, this will be our top-level OU.
-If we want anything to apply to our entire organization, we set in on the top-level OU.
+First off, we start it usually starts with your brand name, a company.
+For the sake of representation let's call that New Black, this now becomes our top-level OU.
+If we want anything to apply to our entire organization, this OU is where we would want to configure it on (the top-level OU).

-Below that, we went on step further than countries, and set up world regions first.
-Our company operates in both Europe West and Asia.
-After world regions, we've set up the countries in which we exist.
+Below that, we went on step further than company, and set up a region first.
+Our company operates in both Western Europe, Asia, and North America.
+For the sake of representation, we will cover North America only.
+After region, we set up the countries in which we operate (Canada & USA).
+We want to segregate the USA a bit more with West and East coast.

 Organization unit sets

-Even though this structure is super useful for configuration, it does come with some problems.
-Let's say we want to activate some setting for all stores, but not for the countries, regions or the web shop.
-We would be in a bit of a pickle there.
-Which is exactly why we introduced OU sets.
+Let's say we want to activate some setting for all our stores, but not for the countries, regions or the web shop.
+We would be in a bit of a pickle there having to add those one by one.
+Which is exactly why OU sets exist.